cfjedimaster/galleon/installation/readme.txt

 ---- LATEST VERSION ----
 1.7.012 (May 1, 2007)
+/admin/users_edit.cfm - Do not htmleditformat the password or email address.
+/cfcs/settings.ini.cfm - Version

+---- ARCHIVED UPDATES ----
+1.7.012 (May 1, 2007)
 /images/gravatar.gif - used for people who don't have gravatar accounts /cfcs/message.cfc - use isTheUserInAnyRole /newpost.cfm - ditto above